zainzafar/react-native-firebase-graphql-template/SETUP.md

    - Add iOS app using the bundle identifier from your production App Store Connect app
    - Add Android app using the package name from your `.env` file
      - When prompted for SHA-1 certificate, run: `cd mobile/android && ./gradlew :app:signingReport`
-     - Copy the SHA-1 from the "production" flavor output
+     - Copy the SHA-1 from the `release` variant output
      - **Note**: For production builds, you'll also need to upload your upload signing key to your CI/CD system
    - Add Web app to this project
    - Use this project for production builds only